Lamar Cardinals to take on the San Diego State Aztecs Wednesday - WTOP News

 San Diego; Wednesday, 10 p.m.
 EST

-BOTTOM LINE: San Diego State faces Lamar in a matchup of Division 1 Division teams.
+BOTTOM LINE: San Diego State faces Lamar in a matchup of Division 1 Division opponents.

-The Aztecs are 3-1 in home games.
-San Diego State has a 0-1 record in one-possession games.
+The Aztecs have gone 3-1 in home games.
+San Diego State is sixth in the MWC scoring 80.9 points while shooting 47.6% from the field.

-The Cardinals are 2-1 on the road.
+The Cardinals have gone 2-1 away from home.
 Lamar ranks ninth in the Southland shooting 32.1% from 3-point range.

-San Diego State averages 8.6 made 3-pointers per game, 2.5 more made shots than the 6.1 per game Lamar allows.
-Lamar averages 72.1 points per game, 5.2 fewer points than the 77.3 San Diego State gives up.
+San Diego State scores 80.9 points, 18.3 more per game than the 62.6 Lamar allows.
+Lamar averages 72.1 points per game, 5.2 fewer points than the 77.3 San Diego State allows to opponents.

 TOP PERFORMERS: Reese Dixon-Waters is shooting 44.4% and averaging 12.8 points for the Aztecs.
-BJ Davis is averaging 1.6 made 3-pointers.
+Miles Byrd is averaging 9.4 points.

-Rob Lee Jr. is scoring 13.8 points per game and averaging 2.1 rebounds for the Cardinals.
-Andrew Holifield is averaging 13.5 points and 6.0 rebounds.
+Rob Lee Jr. is averaging 13.8 points for the Cardinals.
+Andrew Holifield is averaging 13.5 points, six rebounds and 2.3 blocks.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.